 A conference with the parents of a child in danger of failing should occur no later than the end of the third nine weeks reporting period.

-In retaining a student, the teacher and school principal must dialogue with the parents or guardian.
+In retaining a student, the teacher and school principal will dialogue with the parents or guardian.

 The following must be considered:

 a.
 Is retention in the best academic interest of the student?